KeystoneDH/2023/_pages/registration.md

 For tenure-track faculty, registration will be $90.
 For students/adjunct faculty/independent researchers, registration will be $50.

-To register for the conference, please fill out the following eventbrite link [COMING SOON]:
+To register for the conference, please [click here](https://johnshopkins.smapply.io/prog/keystone_dh/)

 For those planning on staying in Baltimore, we have also reserved a block of rooms for Thursday the 15th and Friday the 16th at the Colonnade Baltimore, a hotel at the edge of the Hopkins campus and walking distance to the Gillman Hall, where the conference will be held.